Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 curl -v -d '{"r":0,"g":0,"b":200}' http://<ESP-IP-ADDRESS>
 ```
 ...
 And boom, the LEDs turn blue!
+That's it for this post.
+I hope you enjoyed it and maybe even learned something.
+I'd like to make my future posts more
+indepth and technical, but I'm not sure if I can do that without making them too long.
+If you have any suggestions,
+feel free to open an issue on the repository or contact me on [Mastodon](https://infosec.exchange/@Nereuxofficial).

 ## The Code
 As always the repository is freely available here:
 [https://github.com/Nereuxofficial/nostd-wifi-lamp](https://github.com/Nereuxofficial/nostd-wifi-lamp)